CNP-CIIMAR/FAALPred/utilities/readme.md

 Script 10.1: Merge BiG-SCAPE Step 2
 •	Código: merge_bigscape_step2.py

-Script 11:

-# BGC Class Bigscape Analysis Script
+# Script 11: BGC Class Bigscape Analysis Script, pie_bgc_class_taxonomy.py

 This repository contains a Python script for processing a tab-separated values (TSV) file with genomic and biosynthetic gene cluster (BGC) data.
 The script is designed to perform taxonomic extraction, filtering, and visualization of BiG-SCAPE classes in a user-defined taxonomic context.
 It generates pie charts representing the distribution of BiG-SCAPE classes and prints out unique genome identifiers and debug information.
 The script is set up for interactive taxonomic level selection and is optimized for publication-quality figures (e.g., for an A4 page).